engeir/volcano-data-deconvolution/DOC.md

   that (1) the temperature does not combine linearly with the radiative forcing when perturbed and (2) the deconvolution may not be appropriate to fully describe the response function (section \ref{reconstruction})
+- Reconstructing the OB16 time series yields a good match with respect to peak values, with peak differences being symmetrically distributed around zero (section
+  \ref{reconstruction})
 - Cut off analysis shows that the response of RF to SO~2~ is significant only up to about 4 years, while the temperature response to both SO~2~ and RF is significant up to at least 16 years (section \ref{cut-off-response-function})
-- The data suggest that as long as AOD is not perturbed, the temperature response to volcanic eruptions combine linearly, and so does the radiative forcing (section
-  \ref{double-waveform}, double waveform analysis, Fig. \ref{waveform-comparison})
+- The data suggest that as long as AOD (or RF?) is not perturbed, the temperature response to volcanic eruptions combine linearly, and so does the radiative forcing (section \ref{double-waveform}, double waveform analysis, Fig.
+  \ref{waveform-comparison})

 ### To do {-}